gotlibh/polybot/README.md

 in the config I will define a list of address of DEX to be requsted

+------ BP-009 - Execute a swap
+Now I want the ability to send a transaction to a swap contract, So it will not appen automaticlly, for now I just want the ability to send by API the params and you will execute it and return the result, of course I have to pass the amount the pairs the DEX contract, gas etc.

+Do it well organized to be suitable with the system, the API should have a validation process, use best practices and build it will organzied high quality code

 ------- Pending prompt

 add APIs to be able to connect to the service and